bmarrdev/android-DecoView-charting/README.md

 In the above example some important points to note are:
 - The argument '50' passed to the builder function is the position in relation to the range of data initialized with the SeriesItem.Builder().setRange(min, max, initial) function call
-- The Index that is passed was returned from the DecoView.addSeries(...) function call
+- The index that is passed was returned from the DecoView.addSeries(...) function call
 - All durations are specified in milliseconds

 Adding a listener to an DecoEvent